pzp1997/liquid-heaps/README.md

 Coming up with lemmas: treeIsBoundedByItsRootLemma, boundedTreeTransitivityLemma

-{-@ measure sumSizeList @-}
-{-@ sumSizeList :: [Tree a] -> Nat @-}
-sumSizeList :: [Tree a] -> Int
-sumSizeList
+It was tricky to figure out how to make `sumSizeList` a measure.
+At first we had it written as `sum . map size` but that's not a valid measure in LH.

-boundedSizeSubtreeLemma (for termination of elts) termination of elts was so challenging we couldn't do it, we provided a lot of lemmas that should imply the correct measure is decreasing, but Liquid Haskell could not evaluate this, so we marked the function "lazy" to ignore termination checking
+boundedSizeSubtreeLemma (for termination of elts)

+termination of elts was so challenging we couldn't do it, we provided a lot of lemmas that should imply the correct measure is decreasing, but Liquid Haskell could not evaluate this, so we marked the function "lazy" to ignore termination checking

+We needed some cleverness to express the rank property since the rank of a tree with no subtrees is 0 not 1.
+The trick was to create an intermediate measure `lubRank` to special case this

 ## Tips